Myth: A rock-solid, shake-the-car installation is not ideal and you could break your carseat or damage the seatbelt

 In most cases, there is no such thing as too tight – only too loose.
 If you’re just using typical human strength and maybe a few installation tricks like getting behind a rear-facing carseat or using the reclining seatback trick, you do not have to worry about getting the seatbelt or LATCH strap too tight.
 Carseats and seatbelts are not delicate objects that are going to be compromised by a really tight installation.

 There are also situations where a LATCH belt with hook connectors is so tight that you can’t get enough slack in the belt to loosen it when you have to take it out.
-(Tip: if this happens on a vehicle seat that reclines – recline the seat back then apply downward pressure to the carseat or base and that should introduce enough slack to allow you to loosen the LATCH belt).
+Tip: if this happens on a vehicle seat that reclines – recline the vehicle seat back then apply downward pressure to the carseat or base and that should introduce enough slack to allow you to loosen the LATCH belt.

 Obviously, in these cases, you have a compelling circumstance (key words) and you may need to lighten up a little on your regular installation technique.